Syrian Popular Resistance: March 2025

 On 5 March 2025, the Director of the Public Security Department in Latakia Governorate, Major Mustafa Knefati, revealed in an official statement that a group of remnants of the defunct regime targeted two members of the Syrian Ministry of Defense through an armed ambush in the Al-Datour neighborhood in the city of Latakia, which led to their immediate death.

 On 7 March, the Syrian Popular Resistance stated that it had taken control of numerous villages in Jabal al Alawiyin and expanded the scope of its operations to Masyaf in the Hama countryside.

 On 13 March, the Syrian Ministry of Health announced that 150 people in Deir Qanun were poisoned, but they were all treated.
 On the 26th, the Syrian Popular Resistance announced its responsibility for the poisoning cases, claiming that a number of them were killed by arrows, and threatened to use more dangerous weapons until it takes control of Syria.

 September 2025

-On September 8, the Syrian Popular Resistance publishes footage of the execution of 2 Alawite citizens who were collaborators with government forces, as well as threatening other Alawites.
+On 8 September, the Syrian Popular Resistance publishes footage of the execution of 2 Alawite citizens who were collaborators with government forces, as well as threatening other Alawites.

 October 2025

-On October 8, the Syrian Popular Resistance stated that it, with their allies, had carried out an attack against the Al-Shaddadi American base in south al-Hasakah, al-Hasakah Governorate, in northeastern Syria with unspecified weaponry.
+On 8 October, the Syrian Popular Resistance stated that it, with their allies, had carried out an attack against the Al-Shaddadi American base in south al-Hasakah, al-Hasakah Governorate, in northeastern Syria with unspecified weaponry.

 November 2025

-On November 12, the Syrian Popular Resistance claimed responsibility for a grenade attack against Ismaili Shias in a Syrian government headquarter in Salamiyah, Hama Governorate.
+On 12 November, the Syrian Popular Resistance claimed responsibility for a grenade attack by Ismaili Shias in a Syrian government headquarter in Salamiyah, Hama Governorate.